Apollys/TheLibraryOfLife/think_like_a_monk.md

 > Try this: Reverse Envy
 >
 > Make a list of five people you care about, but also feel competitive with.
-Come up with at least one reason that you're envious of each one: something they've acheived, something they're better at, something that's gone well for them.
+Come up with at least one reason that you're envious of each one: something they've achieved, something they're better at, something that's gone well for them.
 >
 > Did that achievement actually take anything away from you?
 >